desmos-labs/desmos/x/reports/spec/03-state.md

 # State

 ## Next Report ID
-The next report ID is stored using the subspace ID where it lives as key.
-This allows to easily query the ID to be used next for the newest report created:
+The next report id is stored using the subspace id that it references as the key:

 * `0x01 | Subspace ID | -> bytes(NextReportID)`